Balooog/pdfsuite/docs/GUI_TECH.md

 The runner always shells out through `python -m pdfsuite …` so the GUI mirrors the CLI behavior and inherits the current virtualenv.

+### Reader rendering & input stack

+- **Preferred backend:** QtPdf (`PySide6.QtPdf` + `QtPdfWidgets`).
+If imports fail, the panel degrades gracefully: thumbnails fall back to Poppler (`pdftoppm`) thumbnails and main rendering opens the file with the external viewer.
+- **Search helper:** `pdftotext` is invoked per page; results are cached in-memory for the session and invalidated on reorder/save.
+- **Background writer:** Save/Save As queue a job through `Runner`, which writes to `~/pdfsuite/build/<timestamp>-reader>` and only replaces the target once qpdf/pdfcpu succeed.
+UI stays responsive; a toast appears when complete.
+- **Input bindings:** `Ctrl + wheel` zooms in configurable 10 % steps, `Ctrl + Shift + wheel` pans horizontally, plain wheel scrolls vertically.
+These hooks live in `reader.py` and read their defaults from `SettingsStore`.
+Keyboard equivalents (`Ctrl +/-`, arrow keys) are wired through Qt as well.
+- **Shared document session:** `pdfsuite/core/document_session.py` tracks page order, selection, and undo/redo history.
+Every commit shells out to `python -m pdfsuite reorder …` via the Runner so Reader, Pages, and future workflows operate on the same state without blocking the UI.
+- **Session bus:** `gui/services/session_bus.py` exposes a singleton Qt signal hub so Reader can broadcast “Open in Pages…” events and both panels hear about successful commits.
+The object reference stays shared, so edits in either panel manipulate the same in-memory session before it is written back to disk.

 ### 3D viewer pipeline

 - `gui/panels/three_d.py` relies on Qt WebEngine to host `gui/assets/3d_viewer/index.html`, a bundled three.js template (OrbitControls + GLTFLoader).